andygott/ResponsiveJS/README.md

 `bind(namespace, query, callback[, options])`

-Namespaces can be used to separate your callback functions.
+Namespaces can be used to group your callback functions and attach them to different events.
 For example, you might want to set a callback to fire when the user clicks on a link, rather than on the window resize event.
 Here’s how you’d do that (if you’re using jQuery):

 ```js
 ResponsiveJS.bind('my-namespace', '(min-width: 500px)',